brimdata/zed/docs/lake/design.md

 ```
 zed lake index apply -p logs IndexGroupEx <tag>
 ```
-The index is created and a transaction put in staging.
+The index is created and a transaction put (somewhere).
 Once this transaction has been committed to the pool's journal, the index is available for use by the query planner.